Last Updated on December 14, 2020

 - Pump timer function available on the device.

-- Option for the supply of chlorine in the platform.
+- Option for chlorine supply.

-Small Swimming Pool Filters, Which Is Best?
+Best Small Swimming Pool Filters?